iov-one/bns/cmd/bnsapi/README.md

 - `TENDERMINT` - the address of the Tendermint API that should be used for data queries.
 For example `https://rpc-private-a-vip-mainnet.iov.one` for the main net and http://0.0.0.0:26657 for local instance.
+- `HOST_PORT` - HostPort is used for swagger docs configuration

 ## API